hzeller/rpi-rgb-led-matrix/README.md

 Generally, the higher scan-rate (e.g. 1:8), a.k.a. outdoor panels generally allow faster refresh rate, but you might need to figure out the multiplexing mapping if one of the three provided does not work.

+Some 32x16 outdoor matrixes with 1:4 scan (e.g. [Qiangli Q10(1/4) or X10(1/4)](http://qiangliled.com/products-63.html))
+have 4 address line (A, B, C, D).
+For such matrices is necessary to use `--led-row-addr-type=2` parameter.
+Also the matrix Qiangli Q10(1/4) have "Z"-stripe pixel mapping and in this case, you'd use two parameters at the same time `--led-row-addr-type=2 --led-multiplexing=4`.

 Let's do it
 ------------